HowToThink/HowToThink/source/PvL_E.rst

 The interpretor executes the block under the ``try`` statement, and monitors for exceptions.
 If one occurs, the interpretor moves to the ``except`` statement; it executes the ``expect`` block if the exception raised match the exception requested in the ``except`` statement.
-If no exceptions occur, the interpretor skips the block under the ``except`` clause.
+If no exception occurs, the interpretor skips the block under the ``except`` clause.
 A ``else`` block is executed after the ``try`` one, if no exception occurred.
 A ``finally`` block is executed in any case.
 With all the statements, a ``try`` clause looks like: